selfint/react-wiki/README.md

 the `State` init call to use `bm25`.
 To use a reranker after the semantic search, set `rerank=True`.

+### Infer action

+Another action was added, other than `Search`, `Lookup`, and `Finish`, I added an `Infer` action.
+This proved valuable for tasks requiring calculations, and where the answer to the question was not explicitly in the text.
+More on the `Infer` action [below](#infer-how-old-was-julius-caesar-when-he-died).

 ### Model

 I used [ehartford/dolphin-2.1-mistral-7b](https://huggingface.co/ehartford/dolphin-2.1-mistral-7b).